 As it gets very cold there at night, a mountain of blankets was stacked along with mattresses in the home against one wall.
 She stood in front of them as she explained how they lived and her small children naturally gathered around her.
 With the blankets providing a colourful backdrop, I asked if I could make their portrait.

-The image didn’t end up getting selected for the guidebook, which didn’t surprise me as it’s far less confronting to capture the peculiar exteriors rather than engage with their actual inhabitants.
+The image didn’t end up getting selected for the guidebook, which didn’t surprise me as it’s far less confronting to capture the peculiar exteriors rather than engage with their actual inhabitants of these structures.

-I only made a few frames that day, conscious that the family was most certainly not used to visits by strangers bearing camera bags.
+I only made a few frames that day, conscious that the family was most certainly not used to visits by strangers bearing huge camera bags and lenses the size of bazookas.

 What I especially like about this image is the strong, serious expression on the boy’s face, as well as the way he’s wrapped his red and white checked keffiyeh around his baseball cap.
 While I can’t remember what the mother and daughter are looking at outside their ‘beehive’ (Lara tells me there were goats outside), I like the way the light falls on the daughter, highlighting her sad eyes.